Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Well-Typing

 \begin{definition}[Subtyping] Let $A$ and $B$ be GLP output types.
-We say $A$ is a \temph{subtype of} $B$, written $A <: B$, if: \begin{enumerate} \item Every simple prefix of $A$ is accepted by $B$. \item For every mode inversion point in $A$ reached by a simple prefix---say, type $A'?$ at that position---there is a corresponding mode inversion point $B'?$ in $B$ at the same position, and $B'$ is a subtype of $A'$. \end{enumerate} Condition 2 is coinductive: subtyping at mode inversion points is checked recursively with the containment direction reversed (since $A'$ and $B'$ are the output types \emph{before} dualization). \end{definition}
+We say $A$ is a \temph{subtype of} $B$, written $A <: B$, if: \begin{enumerate} \item Every simple prefix of $A$ is accepted by $B$. \item For every mode inversion point in $A$ reached by a simple prefix---say, type $A'?$ at that position---there is a corresponding mode inversion point $B'?$ in $B$ at the same position, and $B'$ is a subtype of $A'$. \end{enumerate} $<:$ is the greatest relation satisfying conditions 1 and 2. \end{definition}

+Decidability follows from the finiteness of the type DFA: $<:$ is checked by a finite simulation between the DFAs of $A$ and $B$.

-\begin{example}[Subtyping Analysis] We verify that \verb|ReadOp| is a subtype of \verb|FileOp|. \verb|ReadOp| has functor \verb|read/2| only, while \verb|FileOp| includes \verb|read|, \verb|write|, and \verb|delete|.
+\ifappendix \begin{example}[Subtyping Analysis] We verify that \verb|ReadOp| is a subtype of \verb|FileOp|. \verb|ReadOp| has functor \verb|read/2| only, while \verb|FileOp| includes \verb|read|, \verb|write|, and \verb|delete|.

 \emph{Condition 1:} Each simple prefix of \verb|ReadOp| is accepted by \verb|FileOp|: position 1 reaches \verb|Path?| (mode inversion) in both types; position 2 reaches \verb|Content| (output) in both.